DataSQRL/acorn.js/examples/langchain/README.md

 or...

-3. Run interactive chat in terminal
+3. Run interactive chat in your terminal

 ```sh
 export OPENAI_API_KEY=sk-...